erees1/erees1.github.io/_project_items/fake-vs-real.md

 order: -1
 ---

-Implemented a convolulational neural network to dected photoshoped images using Tensorflow.
-Tried various forms of transfer learning and implmented the final model into a game.
+Implemented a convolulational neural network to detect photoshoped images using Tensorflow.
+Tried various forms of transfer learning and implemented the final model into a game.